rini1301/pi-shaped-workshop-Renu/GCP_TF_workshop-Renu-Singh/Day4/Advanced_Terraform/README.md

 - The **VM module** creates virtual machines.
 - The **Storage module** creates Google Cloud Storage buckets.

-Workspaces are used to separate environments like `dev` and `staging`.
-Resource names are generated dynamically based on the active workspace (e.g., `terraform-vm-dev`, `terraform-vm-staging`).
+Workspaces are used to separate environments like dev and staging.
+Resource names are generated dynamically based on the active workspace (e.g., terraform-vm-dev, terraform-vm-staging).
 Terraform automatically keeps the state files separate for each workspace in the backend.

 The backend is configured to use a GCS bucket for remote state, so multiple people can work on the same infrastructure safely.